ndstudgov/Constitution/README.md

 Election Committee shall be able to select an appropriate sanction, up to and including forfeiture of candidacy.
-Section 17.2.
-Student Body President, Vice-
-President, & Class Councils.
+### Section 17.2.
+Student Body President, Vice-President, & Class Councils.
 (a) The exact date of the elections for Student
 Body President, Vice-President, and Class
 Officers shall be announced before January 30th